DevAktiva/ate-node/README.md

 ## Setup

-You need API token to authenticate the library with ATE API, which is available in the [Aktiva Transaksional Email Dashboard](https://apps.aktiva.co.id/email-api)
+You need API token to authenticate the library with Aktiva Transaksional Email (ATE) API, which is available in the [Aktiva Transaksional Email Dashboard](https://apps.aktiva.co.id/email-api)

 ```typescript
 import { ATE } from '@aktiva/transaksional-email'